-- (a) The subdivider shall obtain final technical design approval of all required street and storm drain plans, water and sewer plans, and stormwater management plans prior to submitting for Final Plat review. - (b) Public Improvement Plans shall be signed and sealed by registered professionals licensed in the State of Maryland as designated herein: - 1.
+- (a) The subdivider shall obtain final technical design approval of all required street and storm drain plans, water and sewer plans, and Stormwater Management Final Plans prior to submitting for Final Plat review. - (b) Public Improvement Plans shall be signed and sealed by registered professionals licensed in the State of Maryland as designated herein: - 1.
 Professional Engineer All engineering and grading plans, road, grading and sediment control plans, as well as community sewer and water plans. - 2.
 Land Surveyor Survey drawings, road, grading and sediment control plans. - 3.
-Landscape Architect Grading and sediment control plans. - (c) Following approval, the subdivider shall provide the Public Works Department with three (3) sets of all Public Works Improvement Plans.
-In addition, following approval, the subdivider shall provide one (1) copy of all final Public Works Improvement Plans to the Office of Planning Zoning.

-- (d) Public Improvement Plans shall be prepared in accordance with the applicable regulations relating thereto. - (e) The subdivider in the Cecil County Critical Area shall prepare and submit a planting plan and/or Forest Management Plan for areas where planting is required and a shoreline protection plan for areas of eroding shore to be stabilized. - (f) The subdivision shall prepare and submit a Planting Plan, Forest Conservation Plan, or Forest Management Plan as required by the Forest Conservation Regulations.
+Landscape Architect Grading and sediment control plans. - (c) Following approval, the developer shall provide the Public Works Department with three (3) sets of all Public Works Improvement Plans. - (d) Public Improvement Plans shall be prepared in accordance with the applicable regulations relating thereto. - (e) The developer in the Cecil County Critical Area shall prepare and submit a planting plan and/or Forest Management Plan for areas where planting is required and a shoreline protection plan for areas of eroding shore to be stabilized. - (f) The developer shall prepare and submit a Planting Plan, Forest Conservation Plan, or Forest Management Plan as required by the Forest Conservation Regulations.